roslyncode/clubwebsite/workshops/2021-22/css/README.md

-# Workshop 2: CSS and JavaScript
+# Workshop 2: CSS
-In this workshop, we will explore the capabilities of CSS and JavaScript.
+In this workshop, we will explore the capabilities of CSS.

 # CSS
 ### Step 1: Setting up CSS